infinum/qa-handbook/Automation/Selenium locators - CSS selectors.md

 #### Attribute

 When using the attribute selector, there are a few options to play around with.
-Before all, using only the attribute as a locator probably won't result in a unique element since quite a few elements could be using the same attribute.
+Using only the attribute as a locator probably won't result in a unique element since quite a few elements could be using the same attribute.

 You can, however, combine the attribute with an  id, tag, class and so on.
-Furthermore, the exact values, like in the example below, values that start with a specific string, values that contain a specific string, and so on.
+Furthermore, you can also specify the exact values to match, values that start with a specific string, values that contain a specific string, and so on.

 HTML: